Austin FC

 Austin FC is an American professional soccer club based in Austin, Texas.
 The club competes in Major League Soccer (MLS) as a member of the Western Conference.
 Founded in 2018, the club began play in the 2021 season.
 Their home stadium is Q2 Stadium in north Austin.
-They are the first major professional sports league team to play in Texas' capital, which prior to 2021 was the largest city in the United States without such a team.
+They are the first major professional sports league team to play in the Texas capital, which, prior to 2021, was the largest city in the United States without such a team.